astral-sh/uv/docs/reference/settings.md

 The strategy to use when resolving against multiple index URLs.

-By default, uv will stop at the first index on which a given package is available, and limit resolutions to those present on that first index (`first-match`).
+By default, uv will stop at the first index on which a given package is available, and limit resolutions to those present on that first index (`first-index`).
 This prevents "dependency confusion" attacks, whereby an attacker can upload a malicious package under the same name to an alternate index.